Summer ‘Pick-me-up’ Smoothie Recipe

 Feel like you need a pick me up after a busy summer or a hardcore workout?
 Your smoothie needs to supercharge and reboot your body after a full, energetic and possibly overindulgent summer.
 Make sure you consider the key elements to make that good smoothie into a great smoothie that recharges your batteries and revitalises your body from the inside out!

-Try our the newest smoothie trend, the St Michael’s Smoothie Bowl.
-This bowl is packed full of vitamins and nutrients to get your daily dose in an easy and tasty way!
+This smoothie bowl is packed full of vitamins and nutrients to get your daily dose in an easy and tasty way!
 If you’re on the go make it into a smoothie easily by adding a few more dashes of almond milk.

 Here are those key elements that transform your smoothie…

 Strengthen your immune system just in time for the onslaught of autumnal bugs!
 The best antioxidants are found in most fruits and veg, especially berries.
 As a general rule of thumb, the darker the colour, the denser the nutrient and antioxidant content.
 As well as being super tasty, these little power-houses are nature’s antibiotics.

 Fuel the recovery and repair of muscles, and keep you feeling full for longer.
 This can be added to your smoothie with either good quality protein powder (ideally plant based, not whey), however a far more nutritious and usable source of protein can be found in leafy greens like spinach and kale.

 Heart Healthy Fats